 The main turrets were cut from 40mm PVC pipes and capped with 1mm styrene:

 Wheel ‘units’ were then built for the Lego wagon wheels, you can see them here with the black axle stubs located on them:

 The next step was to add rivets to the hull and I used my good old sewing pin head technique, it takes longer to do than the other methods I have seen do but gives an excellent uniform look.
 Each hole is drilled then the trimmed sewing pins are super glued in place (from the back where possible so there’s no glue residue on visible parts):

-I included a 28mm askari Naval infantryman here for comarison...
+I included a 28mm Askari Naval infantryman here for comparison...